Response to Physicalist Explanations (Evidence of the Soul & Heaven from Near Death Experiences, IV.B)

 If PSIs could produce the same effect as NDEs it would only serve to show that stimulation of the brain caused a separation of a transphysical dimension of consciousness from the physical body—it would not disprove the existence of that transphysical dimension.

-In sum, it is highly unlikely that physicalist explanations will ever be able to account for this last line of reasoning because it would require them to prove that merely physical phenomena can have unmistakably transphysical effects—which is at best a contradiction.
+In sum, near death experience research indicates that it is highly unlikely that physicalist explanations will ever be able to account for this last line of reasoning because it would require them to prove that merely physical phenomena can have unmistakably transphysical effects—which is at best a contradiction.

 Physicalist explanations per se are limited to showing how physical causes produce physical effects—nothing more.